IIBA Hawaii Chapter Bylaws

 Section 1: The fiscal year of the chapter shall be from 1 January to 31 December.

 Section 2: Annual membership dues shall be set by the Board and communicated to IIBA® in accordance with policies and procedures established by the IIBA® Board of Directors.
 Chapter membership fees are due upon becoming a member of the said chapter.
 Chapters will be responsible for managing anniversary dates and renewal of Chapter Membership Fees.
-Members will be responsible for renewing their own IIBA® membership.
+Members will be responsible for renewing their own IIBA® membership (see FAQ on renewal dates and process).

 Section 3: The Board shall establish policies and procedures to govern the management of its finances and shall submit required tax filings to appropriate government authorities.